-Recently, the second author led a year-long effort to merge and standardize the original version of First Step (K-3nd grade) with the adapted preschool version into a single unified program serving the preschool through grade 2 age range call First Step Next (FSN).
-Major goals for the revision process included making the merged program more user-friendly for implementers, especially parents, and increasing the program's efficacy by adding new components and updating existing ones (Walker, Stiller et al., 2015).
+Recently, the second author led a yearlong effort to merge and standardize the original version of First Step (kindergarten through third grade) with the adapted preschool version into a single unified program serving the preschoolthrough-Grade 2 age range, FSN.
+Major goals for the revision process included making the merged program more user-friendly for implementers, especially parents, and increasing the program's efficacy by adding new components and updating existing ones (Walker, Stiller, et al., 2015).
 The revision process that resulted in the updated version of First Step preserved the core elements of the original program that seem to account for its prior efficacy demonstrations (i.e., direct instruction in school success skills, group and individual contingencies, peer and home support, school and home reward activities, and a dense schedule of positive feedback and descriptive praise).
-A number of the original procedures remained unchanged, were revised or were only slightly updated.
+A number of the original procedures remained unchanged, were revised, or were only slightly updated.
 For example, a minor modification was the expansion of the coach phase from 5 to 7 program days pending the focus child's progress and the teacher's judgment.
-Specific additions included: (1) Super Student Skill Lessons, (2) different and more robust maintenance options and troubleshooting procedures, (3) a more formal debriefing component with the focus child and the coach with input from the teacher as appropriate, (4) a student safety and management plan procedure for dealing with the escalating, out of control student with whom general education teachers are usually not trained to cope and (5) additional supplemental materials (parent and teacher workbooks, coloring books, behavioral skill charts, and new demonstration videos).
-The Super Student Skill Lessons teach mastery of discrete social-emotional skills and academic enabling skills as follows: 1) Follow directions, 2) Be cool (anger management), 3) Be a team player (be in the right place, do the right thing, look around at your classmates for guidance), 4) Mistakes are okay, 5) Ask for help the right way, 6) Do your best work, and 7) Be safe.
+Specific additions include (a) "Super Student Skills" lessons; (b) different and more robust maintenance options and troubleshooting procedures; (c) a more formal debriefing component with the focus child and the coach with input from the teacher as appropriate; (d) a student safety and management plan procedure for dealing with the escalating, out-of-control student with whom general education teachers are usually not trained to cope; and (e) additional supplemental materials (parent and teacher workbooks, coloring books, behavioral skill charts, and new demonstration videos).
+The Super Student Skills lessons teach mastery of discrete social-emotional skills and academic enabling skills as follows: (a) follow directions, (b) be cool (anger management), (c) be a team player (be in the right place, do the right thing, look around at your classmates for guidance), (d) mistakes are okay, (e) ask for help the right way, (f) do your best work, and (g) be safe.
 Although the classroom component of FSN remains relatively unchanged from the original, the home component focus shifted from parent engagement and support (i.e., school-home intervention) to only parent engagement (i.e., school intervention with parent involvement).
 Overall, the FSN revision team's goal was to make the program more streamlined, less complex, and easier to implement with integrity.
 A full description of the revision process is described in detail in a recent article (Walker et al., 2018).
 As well, a process evaluation was conducted on the revision (Feil et al., 2020).

 Given that these modifications were made, the authors initiated this randomized evaluation to confirm that the changes did not substantially reduce the overall efficacy of the intervention.
-Standards for developing an evidence-based practice demand that the practice produces positive efficacy outcomes, is capable of being successfully replicated, and also demonstrates that the practice can be scaled up thus leading to large-scale applications (Bacon et al., 2011; Feldstein & Glasgow, 2008; Flay et al., 2005; Wandersman et al., 2008).
+Standards for developing an evidence-based practice demand that the practice produces positive efficacy outcomes, is capable of being successfully replicated, and also demonstrates that the practice can be scaled up, thus leading to large-scale applications (Bacon et al., 2011; Feldstein & Glasgow, 2008; Flay et al., 2005; Wandersman et al., 2008).
 With its larger sample, the current study allows for a more systematic examination of these outcomes.
 In addition to a larger sample, the unit of randomization in this study was at a site (i.e., building) level rather than at the classroom level to better inform potential mediating factors that might also influence outcomes.